-A provider who is not a network provider or a network provider that is seen without a referral.
+A provider who is not a network provider.

 Payment Percentage

 The specific percentage the plan pays for a health care service listed in the schedule of benefits.

 Physician

 A health professional trained and licensed to practice and prescribe medicine under the laws of the state where they practice; specifically, doctors of medicine or osteopathy.
 Under some plans, a physician can also be a primary care physician (PCP).